A Basic Guide to Research for IMGs

 If you have limited lab experience, like I did, then you will probably need several months, if not more, just to get trained in techniques.
 Any position that is less than 18 months in duration will (in all likelihood) not lead to many publications, especially in the short term.
 I feel that if you make an informed decision to go into lab research, you will definitely find it to be an enriching experience.

-To sum up, I think research can help some IMGs but it can be detrimental as well in some cases.
+To sum up, I think research for IMGs can be helpful, but it can be detrimental as well in some cases.
 It is important to balance improving your research credentials with the amount of time that has elapsed from your time of graduation.

 I felt during the residency application process that time from graduation is used by a lot of programs as a surrogate to judge a candidate’s ability to perform in a clinical setting.
 It is definitely important to avoid being viewed as the candidate whose clinical skills may not be adequate for a residency position.